The Lobster C++ Implementation

 On Linux, building in dev like above, then instead cmake -DLOBSTER_TOCPP=ON -DCMAKE_BUILD_TYPE=Release . will automatically substitute the compiled lobster main program.
 Build with make -j8 or similar.

-For Emscripten, there's a cpp make target (which is the default) that works similar to the WebAssembly mode described below.
+For Emscripten, there's a cpp make target (which is the default).

 Extending Lobster